rgitrepo/kubernetes-beginner-to-pro/docs/day2/kube-scheduler.md

 Before diving into the scheduler, it's essential to have a basic understanding of Kubernetes architecture, including ETCD, API server, and controllers.

 <div style="text-align: center;">
   <img src="../../pics/kube-scheduler.gif" alt="Kube-Scheduler style="width: 600px; height: 450px;">
 </div>

 ### Components Prior to the Scheduling Cycle

+1. **PreEnqueue**:
+   - Performs all the necessary checks and segregates pods into the ActiveQ, UnscheduableQ, or PodBackoffQ.
+   - Ensures only valid pods enter the scheduling queue.

-1. **Sort**:
+2. **Sort**:
    - Once a pod specification is received, the scheduler sorts the pods in the scheduling queue based on their priorities and other criteria.
    - This ensures higher priority pods are scheduled before lower priority ones.

-2. **PreEnqueue**:
-   - Before a pod enters the scheduling queue, it undergoes a pre-enqueue check.
-   - This step ensures that the pod meets all basic requirements to be considered for scheduling.

 ### Scheduling Cycle